Inside: How to Make a Perfect Log Cabin Quilt Block

 Step 3: Log Cabin Block Assembly:

-- Using the assembly diagram below lay out your logs on the table next to your machine.
+- Using the assembly diagram you’ve just received, lay out your logs on the table next to your machine.
 This will help you to keep the pieces in order.

 - Place the Center Square and (Piece 1) Right Sides Together (RST) and sew a ¼” seam along one side.

 - Press to set seam and press seam allowance away from the center.

 - Working counter-clockwise select (Piece 2) and place it RST according to diagram in Figure 2; note placement.
 Repeat the above steps.

 - Continue in this manner, adding logs in the order outlined in the diagram.
 Note that a new log always covers the end of the last log added.